spotinst/help/src/docs/spot-pc/features/spot-pc-console/tenant/overview.md

 ## What’s Next?

-Learn more about [Getting Started](spot-pc/getting-started/) with Spot PC.
+Use the [Operational Dashboards](spot-pc/features/spot-pc-console/tenant/) to monitor and support Spot PC.